rikkimelissa/baxter_throw/README.md

 ![](https://raw.githubusercontent.com/rikkimelissa/baxter_throw/master/src/images/final_sample_release_points.png)

 #### Kinodynamic RRT  <a name="Movement"></a>
-This task finds a path from a given start position and velocity to the sampled position and velocity for each of Baxter's seven joints while obeying phsically-based dynamic models and avoiding position and velocity limits.
+This task finds a path from a given start position and velocity to the sampled position and velocity for each of Baxter's seven joints while obeying physically-based dynamic models and avoiding position and velocity limits.
 This approach is tailored to trajectory planning in high-dimensional state spaces and is therefore a good approach for the 14-DOF system.
 It utilizes a bidirectional RRT to speed up the sampling process.

 An example is shown below for a 2-DOF system using a bidirectional kinodynamic RRT and the resulting path.